olaniyitokks/MYAPIAUTH/README.md

 #### Performing post request validation tests
 >Continued from GET Requests above.
 1. Using the same parameters and API-Key from the steps above i am going to attempt to perfom a POST request.
-* this is to validate my test.....NB: This particular 'RAPIDAPI' API that i chose for this exercise is GET only.
-So in order to validate that i am going to test for POST REQUEST
+* this is to validate my test.....NB: This particular 'RAPIDAPI' API that I chose for this exercise is GET only.
+So in order to validate that I am going to test for POST REQUEST
 2. Change from GET ---> POST request and input the API-key and value
-3. Since this API is GET only.....i shouldnt be able to do post requests
+3. Since this API is GET only.....I shouldnt be able to do post requests
 ![post_info](https://github.com/olaniyitokks/MYAPIAUTH/blob/main/images/post_info.PNG)